EleoEris/ErisSFML_GameEngine/README.md

 \[TODO]
-Fix the animation for north-east
+- Fix the animation for north-east
-ErisUtility Log - Add if constexpr to if statements into template to create copies of the function that' won't need to check if statements on runtime.
+- ErisUtility Log - Add if constexpr to if statements into template to create copies of the function that' won't need to check if statements on runtime
-Eris_Utility Log requires body
+- Eris_Utility LOG_ERR requires body, make sure it has an overload that requires only one string

 \[KNOWN BUGS]

 - Setting 1280x720 as screen resolution doesn't cover the whole screen (matching resolution)

 - Configuration:Release doesn't work even though Configuration:Dist does - Check macro EGE_RELEASE or dependencies' settings

 \[0.0.3]
 - Fixed Premake5.lua (files)